 Experiential learning takes place outside the classroom when you pursue research with faculty, internships/field experience, or service learning and is a valuable experience regardless of your career intention.
 We encourage you to consider at least one of these opportunities as part of your educational experience at Pitt.

 Get involved with research under the supervision of a faculty member by identifying research that supports your goals.
-An extensive list of factuly sponsored research can be found here.
+Additional information and a list of participating faculty can be found here.

 Supervised Field Placement